Namrajp/my_blog/README.md

 Add Procfile with content:- web: npm start
 add empty package.json oR with "start: node src/server.js".
 We donot need nodemon on heroku.
 Add PORT var with "process.env.PORT || 8000"
 Add a Buildpack - node buildpack
+Adding Configvars in Settings, Here using values from .env in node apps